ab2pentest/ab2.github.io/_posts/2022-07-26-MCH2022CTF-MySimpleLogin.md

 # Flag

-Just run the script above and it will print out the flag for you
+By running the java code above, you should be able to see the flag printed out.

 ![image](https://user-images.githubusercontent.com/84577967/181085672-5b57ce5a-065f-4ae8-b9d9-679d1bd86521.png)